greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 ####Read up on GAP / CVA / IVA Analysis!
 #####GAP Analysis[3][4][5]

 A gap analysis is a method that assessing the difference between actual performance with the potential or desired performance.
-Gap refers to a needs analysis, needs assessment or need-gap analysis.
+Gap refers to a requirements analysis, requirements assessment or requirement-gap analysis.
 In software development, gap analysis can show which requirements are missing, which are delete and which are still need to be development.
+Gap analysis is task that requirements managers perform in order to ensure the scheduled product functions are covered by the appropriate platform project[4].
+The goal of GAP analysis is to ensure the misalignments between market requirements and supplier requirements are addressed[4].

 The first step to conducting a gap analysis is to establish a specific target objective.
 The next step is to analyze the current processes by collecting relevant data.
 The last step, after comparing the current state with the potential goals, draw a comprehensive plan for future develops.

 In the gap analysis template, it has the following components:
 1. Identify the current and future states.

 2. Describe the gap